The Role of Data Curation in Image Captioning: Data Curation for Captioning

-An alternative to removing difficult samples is to pair the caption with a new image.
-This has the benefit of training the model on the same total number of samples while increasing the consistency of the dataset.
-In \textsc{ReplaceImg}, we experiment with using a text-to-image generation model to synthesize images based on the other sentences that describe an image for a difficult sample.
+We investigate three approaches to dynamically curate the high-loss image-caption pairs: \textsc{Removal}, \textsc{ReplaceCap}, and \textsc{ReplaceImg}.
+Figure \ref{fig:overview} shows an overview of these approaches.\looseness=-1 \paragraph*{\textsc{Remove}} The simplest approach to data curation is to remove the high-loss samples, preventing the samples from confusing the model.
+In \textsc{Remove}, the high-loss samples are completely removed from the remainder of the training process, reducing the total number of image--caption training samples.

-Our methodology is based on the open source Stable Diffusion model~\cite{sd}, which can generate images given a textual prompt.\footnote{It is also possible to use API-based models but we chose Stable Diffusion for two reasons: integration and cost.
-Stable Diffusion integrated directly into our training pipeline, while we estimate the cost of a single experiment on the Flickr30K dataset to be \$7,424 through the DALLE-2 API.} We experiment with two options for integrating image generation-based replacement into image captioning based on either standard fully-supervised finetuning or a few-shot learning setting:
+\paragraph*{\textsc{ReplaceCap}} In \textsc{ReplaceCap}, we simply replace the caption in the image--caption sample with a different caption from the original dataset that describes the image, effectively creating a duplicate.
+With this method, the total number of samples used to train the model remains the same, as well as the total number of the unique images.
+This creates a control condition for our experiments.
+As an alternative, we also experiment with replacing the original caption with one generated by a language model, which we discussed in Section \ref{para:lm}.

-\paragraph*{Standard Finetuning:} Given an image $I_i$ in the training data and its captions $\{(I_i, C^1_i), \dots, (I_i, C_i^{J})\}$, we can synthesize a new image $I^{'}_i$ without increasing the total number of samples in the original dataset.
-Instead, we replace the original image in the sample with the generated image.
-Specifically, for image $I_i$, we replace the sample $(I_i, C^1_i)$ with the synthesized image-text pair $(I^{'}_i, C^1_i)$. \paragraph*{Few-shot Learning:} Image Generation-based curation can also be applied in a lower-resource setting, where the model is only able to learn from a very limited number of unique image-text pairs.
-Reference captions of the original shots are reused as prompts for text-to-image generation and paired to the synthesized images.
+\paragraph*{\textsc{ReplaceImg}} In \textsc{ReplaceImg}, we perform data curation using a text-to-image generative model.
+This has the benefit of training the model on the same total number of samples while exposing it to more unique images.
+In a rapid model-in-the-loop step, we use a text-to-image generation model to synthesize images based on the other sentences that describe the image.
+We integrate this into training as follows: Given an image $I_k$ in the training data and its captions $\{(I_k, C^1_k), \dots, (I_k, C_k^{J})\}$, we synthesize a new image $\hat{I}_k$ without increasing the total number of samples in the original dataset.
+Specifically, for image $I_k$, we replace an original high-loss sample $(I_k, C^j_k)$ with the synthesized image-text pair $(\hat{I}_k, C^j_k)$.